Predicting solvation free energies with an implicit solvent machine learning potential: Conclusion

 This work presents the Solvation Free Energy Path Reweighting (ReSolv) to efficiently learn an ML-based potential energy surface in an implicit solvent by utilizing experimental solvation free energy data and reweighting in training.
 Since the framework was showcased with QM7-X and FreeSolv datasets, the trained ReSolv model enables an accurate hydration free energy prediction for small organic compounds, which can be directly utilized in, e.g., de novo drug design.
 However, the spanned chemical space of molecules could be enlarged with other datasets.
 In addition, the same methodology can be used to obtain an ML potential for implicit solvents other than water.
 For instance, extensively available octanol-water partition data could be used to derive a model in an implicit octanol environment.
 Predicting lipophilicity, correlated with oil-water partition coefficient, is also a critical parameter in the pharmaceutical industry as drug candidates must be sufficiently lipophilic to penetrate the lipid core of membranes but not too lipophilic that they remain there~\cite{van2004}.
+Transfer learning strategy would likely accelerate the learning of other solvents.
+It is reasonable to assume that similar solvents modify the interactions similarly.
+For example, the knowledge gained by learning an implicit water model could benefit the model for other polar solvents, such as ethanol.
+This setting could be particularly useful for solvents for which solvation free energy data is scarce.